 You’ve done your research.
-You’ve read up on America’s Navy, exploring this site and other recommended sites of interest.
-And now that you’re ready to take the next step, here’s what to do.
+You’ve read up on America’s Navy, exploring this site and other recommended sites.
+Now you’re ready to take the next step.

 Whether you’re looking to join as an Enlisted Sailor or Officer, the process is simple.
 Below, the steps are laid out for you – from talking to a recruiter to getting mom and dad on board to taking the Oath of Enlistment and moving on to your initial training.

 At this point, it’s common to have questions about everything from qualifications and life in the Navy to benefits and career areas that have interested you.
 So it’s time to get answers by contacting a local recruiter.
 The recruiter will fill in any gaps and talk with you about available career options and education opportunities as well as any other points you wish to discuss.

 A recruiter can also outline the different ways you can join the Navy

 The idea of joining the military can make loved ones uneasy.
 So be sure to talk to them about the Navy, its advantages and why joining will give you the opportunities of a lifetime.
 Introduce them to NAVYForMoms.com.
 This online community is a great place to share thoughts and questions with those who have loved ones serving in the Navy.
 Also, feel free to invite your recruiter to meet with your family.
 He or she can easily answer more detailed questions.

 Now it’s time to apply.
 But before you do, you’ll want to decide whether it’s an Enlisted or Officer position you want to pursue.
 That will factor into your decision to join right away, to complete school first, or to consider options to join now but not serve until after the Navy has helped you complete your education.